Azure/bicep-registry-modules/avm/res/compute/virtual-machine-scale-set/README.md

 - Type: array
 - Default: `[]`

-### Parameter: `adminPassword`

-When specifying a Windows Virtual Machine, this value should be passed.

-- Required: No
-- Type: securestring
-- Default: `''`

 ### Parameter: `automaticRepairsPolicyEnabled`

 Specifies whether automatic repairs should be enabled on the virtual machine scale set.